cmspam/incus-docker/README.md

 *(Dockerfile-only) versions*
 Alpine versions are also available, only in Dockerfile form.
 These will not be prioritized at present.

+*Branches*
+You can pull from
+incus-docker:latest -- The default choice.
+The latest stable version of Incus incus-docker:daily -- The daily builds from zabbly/incus incus-docker:lts -- The 6.0 LTS version of incus.

 How to use it:

 *Note*: If you use the environment variable SETIPTABLES=true, it will be adding: